-The module "eFinance: Information engineering and management in finance" addresses current problems in the finance sector.
+The module "eFinance" addresses current problems in the finance sector.
 It is investigated the role of information and knowledge in the finance sector and how information systems can solve or extenuate them.
 Speakers from practice will contribute to lectures with their broad knowledge.
 Core courses of the module deal with the background of banks and insurance companies and the electronic commerce of stocks in global finance markets.
 In addition the course Derivatives offers an insight into future and forward contracts as well as the assessment of options.
 Exchanges and International Finance are also alternatives which provide a suplementary understanding for capital markets.

-Information management topics are in the focus of the lecture "eFinance: information engineering and management for securities trading".
+Information management topics are the focus of the lecture "eFinance: Information Systems for Securities Trading".
 For the functioning of the international finance markets, it is necessary that there is an efficient information flow.
 Also, the regulatory frameworks play an important role.
 In this context, the role and the functioning of (electronic) stock markets, online brokers and other finance intermediaries and their platforms are presented.
 Not only IT concepts of German finance intermediaries are presented, but also international system approaches will be compared.
 The lecture is supplemented by speakers from the practice (and excursions, if possible) coming from the Deutsche Börse and the Stuttgart Stock Exchange.